marcodeltutto/EvtWgtAnalysis/README.md

 > f.MakeBackgroundPlots();
 ```

-To make the Number of Events or efficiency plots:as a function of pMu plots:
+To make the Number of Events or efficiency plots:
 ```
 > f.MakePlots(false, option);
 ```